K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	View list of all errands defined as deployment
+	View list of all errands defined as the deployment

 - **Parameter**